 Liposuction is usually very effective at removing fat deposits in small areas.
 But if you regain weight after having liposuction, the fatty bulges that were removed are likely to return or may appear in a different place.

-Some improvement in body contour is usually noticeable right after surgery, and improvement may continue for several weeks or even months as the swelling goes away.
+Some improvement in body contour is usually noticeable right after surgery.
+And improvement may continue for several weeks or even months as the swelling goes away.
 The full effects of having liposuction may not be visible for several months to a year.

-Liposuction generally does not tighten the skin over the treated area.
+Liposuction (except for laser liposuction) generally does not tighten the skin over the treated area.
 After fat has been removed, the skin around the area may be somewhat loose.
 It may take up to 6 months for the skin to tighten around the treated area.
 Some people's skin is very elastic and retracts more quickly than other people's skin.
 Younger skin tends to have greater elasticity than older skin.

 People who expect liposuction to help them lose weight are usually disappointed.